The Truth Behind Why We Are Always Comparing Ourselves To Others

-Our thoughts start to gravitate to an idea that we are never good enough so we might as well give up.
+Our thoughts gravitate to an idea that we are never good enough, so we might as well give up.

 An ex-spouse despises the happiness of their ex and finds multiple flaws in the new lover.

-A star high school quarterback who never went pro finds reasons that the NFL quarterback should be riding the bench.
+A star high school quarterback who never went pro finds reasons that the NFL quarterback should ride the bench.

-We feel that we can never be enough so we do the bare minimum to survive.
+We feel we can never be enough, so we do the bare minimum to survive.

 We never get promoted, we never get healthier, and we never have a joy filled family life.